 You can form queries using Realm Query Language.

-Flexible Sync does not support all the operators available in Realm Query Language.
+Flexible Sync does not support all the query operators available in Realm Query Language and LINQ.
 See Flexible Sync RQL Limitations for details.

 To use Flexible Sync in your client application, open a synced realm with a flexible sync configuration.
 Then, manage subscriptions to determine which documents to sync.